AI-Assisted Founder Weekly Decision Brief

 - Add “what evidence is missing” for any low-confidence recommendation.

-- Store all weekly briefs in one searchable archive.
+- Store all weekly briefs in one searchable archive where follow-through can be compared week to week.

 - Include a simple scorecard in the next cycle: decisions made vs outcomes observed.